 A major project of OCHGS was publishing Owen County, Indiana: a history 1994.
 It is the first updated history of the county in 110 years.
 The 368-page hardcover book is exceptional quality and includes county, township, and family histories.
 The general county history section covers government, roads and utilities, land use, natural beauty, railroads, cemeteries, veterans, organizations, and more.
 Each township section includes history of towns, villages, communities, businesses, schools, and churches, as well as personal sketches.
 Historic pictures are featured throughout the book.
 The extensive family history section features 583 family stories.

 Since our founding, we have made significant contributions of material to the public library’s history and genealogy department, which helped establish Owen County as an important research library.
-For over 25 years, OCHGS has overseen the preservation of the Owen County Archives.
+Since 1991, OCHGS has overseen the preservation of the Owen County Archives.
 Since 1992, we have published Owen County, Indiana Magazine of History & Genealogy.
 We strive to make the county’s history accessible to the public.
 Over the years, we have published and reprinted numerous publications and made them available at affordable prices.
 We currently offer 20 books and 5 CDs.
-The Owen County Historical & Genealogical Society is a community-oriented organization and we contribute to several local projects and organizations, including 4-H./p>
+For the past several years, we have worked together with the Owen County Heritage & Culture Center to help create some of their museum displays by providing research, articles, photos, artifacts, labeling, etc. The Owen County Historical & Genealogical Society is a community-oriented organization and we contribute to several local projects and organizations, including 4-H.